lucaprinsss/SE2-OfficeQueue/Retrospective/Retrospective-Template.md

   - Insufficient communication and coordination among team members made it challenging to integrate different parts of the project effectively.

   - Technical difficulties with Git workflow management slowed our progress and led to confusion.

+  - We do not write End-To-End tests, we only focused on unit and integration testing.

 - What caused your errors in estimation (if any)?